cap-js/docs/guides/data-privacy/introduction.md

 ### Base Model

-TODO: adjust modeling in cloud-cap-samples to this one or the other way around?

 In the remainder of this guide, we'll use this domain model as the base to add data privacy and audit logging.

 db/schema.cds